pleonex/Ninokuni/Docs/familiar_key_generation.md

 ```

 ## Reverse
-Reverse the current bytes so last byte is not the first one.
+Reverse the current bytes so last byte is the first one.

 ## Encrypt
 Encrypt the key with the `XOR` operator.
 The first operator will be like the key that it's updated each time the operation is applied.
 The second operator will be each byte of the current familiar key.